 1. With reader mode, you can try to copy text from a secured website; simply go to that page and look for the “reader mode” icon in the URL bar.

-Some pages allow right-clicking but can’t copy text; in that case, simply click and select print.
-However, some pages do not allow a right click, so you can use the shortcut “CTRL+P,” but this does not always work.
+Some website pages let you right-click, but you can’t copy the text.
+In those cases, just click and select print.
+Some pages don’t let you right-click, so you can use “CTRL+P,” but this doesn’t always work.

-Some webpage does not disable right-clicking, but you cannot copy text.
+Some web pages don’t disable right-clicking, but you can’t copy text.

 How to disable right-click on a website

-It is difficult to stop people from stealing text and images from web pages.
-However, you can disable image hotlinking from other sources, such as using a plugin/addon or even some CDN providers that provide hotlink prevention.
+It’s hard to stop people from stealing web content.
+However, you can disable image hotlinking from other sources, such as using a plugin, addon, or even some CDN providers that provide hotlink prevention.
 Also, some web hosting services offer it.

 - WP Content Copy Protection: A well-known plugin for stopping post content from being plagiarized.
-The plugin will protect your posts/pages using various methods, including JS+CSS.
+The plugin will protect your posts/pages using various methods, including JS and CSS.
 This feature is built into some themes.

 - No Right-Click Images: This plugin uses JS to disable the right-click on images.
 It only disables images, allowing other right-click activities to work usually.

 - All-In-One Security: this is a security plugin; that has features to secure your content, iFrame protection, and text protection, which stop people from stealing content.
 And most of the full-featured security plugins have this feature.

 And etc. Etc,.
 I can’t list all the plugins.

 If you’re on any Cloudflare plan, activate the scrape shield to protect your site’s content.
 Such as email address obfuscation and server-side ignores to auto-hide specific content from untrusted viewers.